shred/commons-suncalc/src/doc/docs/index.md

 This library has its focus on getting _acceptable_ results at low cost, so it can also run on mobile devices, or devices with a low computing power.
 The results have an accuracy of about a minute, which should be good enough for common applications (like sunrise/sunset timers), but is probably not sufficient for astronomical purposes.

+## Dependencies and Requirements

+_commons-suncalc_ requires at least Java 8, but has no other runtime dependencies.
+It can also be used on Android, API level 26 (Android 8.0 "Oreo") or higher.

+!!!
+NOTE
+    **For Android versions before API level 26**, please use [commons-suncalc v2](https://github.com/shred/commons-suncalc/tree/v2).
+It is similar to this version, but does not use the Java Date/Time API.

 ## Installation

 _commons-suncalc_ is available at Maven Central.
 Just add this snippet to your `pom.xml`: